telerik/kendo-ui-core/docs/controls/editors/autocomplete/overview.md

         });
     </script>

-#### Remote Data Service
+**Bind to a remote data service**

-The easiest way to bind an AutoComplete to a remote data service is to use the DataSource component&mdash;an abstraction for local and remote data.
+To bind an AutoComplete to a remote data service, use the [DataSource component]({% slug overview_kendoui_datasourcecomponent %})&mdash;an abstraction for local and remote data.

 The DataSource can be used to serve data from a variety of data services, such as [XML](http://en.wikipedia.org/wiki/XML), [JSON](http://en.wikipedia.org/wiki/JSON), and [JSONP](http://en.wikipedia.org/wiki/JSONP).

 To bind the widget to a remote data service by using OData through the DataSource component, follow the example below.